DerDanilo/seafile-community-manual/docs/installation/network.md

 # Server IP already assigned
-If you have a *root server* or *vServer* or for whatever reason you got a static IPv4 address for your server, just use that address and your are done with this chapter.
+If you have a *root server*, *vServer* or for whatever reason you got a static IPv4 address for your server, just use that address and your are done with this chapter.

 ---